traines-source/transport-network-animator/README.md

 # Transport Network Animator

-A browser-based tool to animate maps of public transportation networks.
+An SVG-based tool to animate maps of public transportation networks.

 See an example of how to use it in the [examples/](https://github.com/traines-source/transport-network-animator/blame/master/examples/ice-network.svg) directory.
 See it in action in this video: https://youtu.be/1-3F0ViONS4